-Every pregnant worker deserves the opportunity to work to support her family without risking the health of her pregnancy.
-Yet pregnant workers, especially those in low-wage and physically demanding jobs, are routinely forced to choose between their health and a paycheck.
+Every pregnant worker deserves the opportunity to work to support their family without risking the health of their pregnancy.
+Yet pregnant workers, especially those in low-wage and physically demanding jobs, have been forced to choose between their health and a paycheck for far too long.

 The Federal Pregnant Workers Fairness Act

-- Letter from Maternal Health Equity Organizations in Support of the Pregnant Workers Fairness Act (2021)
+- Fact Sheet: Advancing Equity in Maternal and Infant Health through the Pregnant Workers Fairness Act

 - Centering the Experiences of Black Mamas in the Workplace: How The Pregnant Workers Fairness Act Can Support Black Maternal Health (2022)

 - From Statehouses to Congress – Paving the Way for the Federal Pregnant Workers Fairness Act (2022)